 The web app has to handle the details people notice immediately: infinite scrolling, stable scroll position, bounded caches, jumping in time, state reconciliation, unread handling, and Discord-compatible Markdown.
 Those parts are tedious, but they are the difference between a familiar client and a toy.

-As of 20 May 2026, the native iOS and Android app is being tested among Visionaries.
-It is built with Flutter, the cross-platform app framework.
-The next milestones are a Plutonium beta and then a public release.
+As of 20 May 2026, the native iOS and Android app, built with Flutter, is being tested among Visionaries.
+Next it goes to a Plutonium beta, then a public release.
 The mobile app code will be open source too once it is ready to publish.

-Unlike Discord, Fluxer welcomes all kinds of client modifications: custom themes, non-malicious account automation, third-party clients, and anything else that tickles your fancy.
-It is all FOSS anyway, so you are welcome to upstream things if they align with the goals of the project.
-Just be sure to open an issue first to discuss it :)
+Unlike Discord, Fluxer welcomes client modifications: custom themes, non-malicious account automation, third-party clients, and anything else that tickles your fancy.
+It is all open source anyway, so you are welcome to upstream things that align with the goals of the project.
+Just open an issue first to discuss it :)

 Electron?
 Right to jail, right away

 Fluxer currently uses Electron.
 I know, I know.
 I'm not too happy about it either.
-Tauri isn't as mature yet, and I ran into hurdles there that I simply didn't have to deal with in Electron.
+Tauri is not mature enough for what I need yet, and I ran into hurdles there that I did not have in Electron.
 In the spirit of choosing boring technology, Electron unfortunately wins.
 A lot of apps give Electron a bad name, but it doesn't have to be that way.

-The biggest selling point of Tauri is also its biggest drawback: it uses the system webview.
-That sounds great on paper, but it means the desktop app is ultimately at the mercy of whatever runtime the OS happens to provide, with whatever bugs and quirks come with it.
-And when those bugs happen, you can't just ship a fix by updating your runtime, because the runtime is tied to OS updates.
+Tauri uses the system webview.
+That sounds great on paper, but it leaves the desktop app at the mercy of whatever runtime the OS provides, with whatever bugs come with it.
+And when those bugs happen, you can't ship a fix by updating your runtime, because the runtime is tied to OS updates.

 I will reevaluate Tauri when there's a mature, supported option for shipping a consistent runtime with it, like CEF (cef-rs).

-For most people, Electron is an acceptable choice.
-It gives Fluxer a consistent desktop runtime while still sharing the same client foundation as the web app.
-That is a practical tradeoff.
+For most people, Electron is an acceptable choice because it gives Fluxer a consistent desktop runtime while sharing the same client foundation as the web app.

 I believe in the web platform for this kind of application.
-It is mature, cross-platform, well understood, and good at building complex interfaces that need to run on many devices.
-It is also the platform I know best.
-That experience is part of why Fluxer could ship with a PWA from day one.
+It is mature, cross-platform, well understood, and good at complex interfaces that need to run on many devices.
+It is also the platform I know best, which is part of why Fluxer could ship with a PWA from day one.

 The first PWA had rough edges, especially on mobile, but it worked, and it has improved a lot since launch.
-You can see that work today in the canary desktop build at canary.fluxer.app/download and the canary web client at web.canary.fluxer.app: hundreds of bugs fixed, much better voice and video behaviour, screen sharing with audio, improved device controls, and DeepFilterNet3 noise suppression.
-It will keep improving while the native Flutter app moves through Visionary testing, Plutonium beta, and public release.
+You can see that work today in canary, and it will keep improving while the native Flutter app moves through Visionary testing, Plutonium beta, and public release.

-The ideal mobile experience is native, which is why the Flutter iOS and Android app comes first.
-Flutter can target desktop later, and that may become a better option than Electron down the line.
+The best mobile client is native, which is why the Flutter iOS and Android app comes first.
+Flutter can target desktop later, and that may become a better option than Electron for low-end devices down the line.
 Until then, the priority is simple: ship a reliable client that behaves consistently across web and desktop.

 The LLMephant in the room